 In the SDGs, the goals and targets tend to refer to gender, for example, "Goal 5: Gender equality" and "Target 4.a: Build and upgrade education facilities that are child, disability and gender sensitive and provide safe, non-violent, inclusive and effective learning environments for all".
 However, indicators refer to sex, for example, "Indicator 5.b.1: Proportion of individuals who own a mobile telephone, by sex" and "Indicator 8.5.2: Unemployment rate, by sex, age and persons with disabilities".
 This makes it complex in understanding what data are required and what information needs to be collected.

 The main principle of the SDGs is to "leave no one behind".
 To meet this, each of these indicators are to be broken down, where relevant, by eight characteristics required by the United Nations (UN).
 In paragraph 74.g of Transforming our World: the 2030 Agenda for Sustainable Development, they state the disaggregations are: income, sex, age, race, ethnicity, migration status, disability and geographic location, and other characteristics relevant in national contexts.
 However, in paragraph 17.18 they state gender instead of sex (the other disaggregations are the same).

 There are many positives in collecting gender identity data.
-The Equality and Human Rights Commission indicates that people welcome inclusion in surveys as it provides opportunities to express their opinions and to raise the profile of gender identity in society.
-The Office for National Statistics (ONS) gender identity workshop suggested that gender identity data would be useful to monitor discrimination and equality, and to inform policy.
-It would:
+For example, the Equality and Human Rights Commission indicates that people welcome inclusion in surveys as it provides opportunities to express their opinions and to raise the profile of gender identity in society.

 Contact details for this Article